codahale/lockstitch/design.md

 #### Expanded Transcript

-To make it clear what Lockstitch is doing behind the scenes, the Lockstich API can be converted into a sequence of primitive operations.
+To make it clear what Lockstitch is doing behind the scenes, the Lockstitch API can be converted into a sequence of primitive operations.
 For example, consider the following concrete use of the `aead_seal` function: